satoru-takeuchi/test-linux-stable/README.md

 * Summary

   This tool is for testing stable kernel automaticall.
-If you run this tool, you can boot, install, boot, and run any test as you like with any release candidate stable kernels.
+If you run this tool, you can build, install, boot, and run any test as you like with any release candidate stable kernels.

 * Pre-requirement to run this tool.

- - The host machine and a guest machine running on this host.
+ - A host machine and a guest machine running on that host.
    Both are x86_64 system.
  - Host side:
-   - You can can access to guest via virsh console.
+   - You can connect to guest's console via
+     "virsh console <guest name>".
-   - You can access to root@guest via ssh without any password/passphrase.
+   - You can connect to "root@guest" via ssh without any password/passphrase.

+       NOTE:
+       If password/passphrase are absolutely is needed,
+       this tools works fine, however, you need to input them many time.
-   - You can reboot guest via virsh destroy and virsh start.
+   - You can reboot the guest via
+     "virsh destroy/start <guest name>".
  - Guest side:
    - grub2 is used as bootloader.
    - grub-reboot or grub2-reboot works properly.

 * Usage

+1. Edit the grub2 configuration file (only once).

-1. Add the entry for test kernel in the guest's config file of grub2 as root.
-Here is the example of my debian/jessy system.
-The detail would be different with other distros.
+   In the guest machine, add the entry for test kernel in the grub2's config file.
+Here is the example of my debian/jessy system's config file.
+Although the detail would be different with other distros, the name of menuentry, vmlinuz image, and initrd image shouldn't be changed.

 ===============================================
+...
 menuentry 'test-stable' {
         ...
         echo    'Loading test-stable kernel ...'